konflux-ci/release-service-catalog/tasks/push-to-cdn/README.md

 | exodusGwKey | Secret containing the Exodus Gateway key | No |  |
 | binariesDir | The directory inside the workspace where the binaries are stored | Yes | "binaries" |
 | subdirectory | Subdirectory inside the workspace to be used for storing the results | Yes | "" |

+## Changes in 0.2.0
+- Updated the base image used in this task